The Geometry of the Secant Caustic of a Planar Curve: The geometry of the secant caustic

-\begin{cor} Let $a, b$ be a parallel pair of a generic regular closed curve $M$.
-Then $a-b$ and $b-a$ are inflexion points of $\SC( M)$ if and only if one of $a$, $b$ is an inflexion point of $M$. \end{cor}

-\begin{defn} Let $a,b$ be a parallel pair of $ M$ and assume that curvatures of $ M$ at $a$ and $b$ do not vanish.
+\begin{defn} Let $a,b$ be a parallel pair of $ M$ and assume that $a$ and $b$ are not inflexion points.
 Let $\tau_{p}$ denote the translation by a vector $p\in\mathbb{R}^2$.
-Then we say that $M$ is \textit{curved in the same side at $a$ and $b$} (respectively \textit{curved in the different sides at $a$ and $b$}) if the center of curvature of $ M$ at $a$ and the center of curvature of $\tau_{a-b}( M)$ at $a=\tau_{a-b}(b)$ are on the same side (respectively on the different sides) of the tangent line to $ M$ at $a$. \end{defn}
+Then we say that $M$ is \textit{curved in the same side at $a$ and $b$} (respectively \textit{curved in the different sides at $a$ and $b$}) if the germs of the curves $M$ and $\tau_{a-b}(M)$ at $a=\tau_{a-b}(b)$ are on the same side (respectively on the different sides) of the tangent line to $ M$ at $a$. \end{defn}

 We illustrate Definition \ref{DefCurved} in Fig. \ref{FigCurved}.